Apply for citizenship – for adults

 If you travelled abroad for short visits or holiday for example, it has no impact on the period of habitual residence in Sweden.
 But if you were abroad for more than six weeks in total during a year, the entire time you were outside Sweden must be subtracted from the period of habitual residence.

-If you move to a different country and settle there, your habitual residence is interrupted.
-You can begin counting your habitual residence from the day you move back to Sweden.
+If you move to a different country and settle there, your period of habitual residence in Sweden ends.
+You can start counting a new period of habitual residence in Sweden from the day you move back here.

 EU/EEA citizens and their family members